shoeffner/mthesis/src/introduction.md

 exhaustive summary and critical review of about 150 years of research about the eye, especially its inner workings and functions, and, more importantly, about visual sensation and perception.
-While a great part of the handbook focuses on eyeball movements and lens accomodation, attention is frequently brought up.
+While a great part of the handbook focuses on eyeball movements and lens accommodation, attention is frequently brought up.

 > Erst indem wir unsere Sinnesorgane nach eigenem Willen in verschiedene